 governments.
 In addition to preparing students for entry

-into public service, the curriculum prepares current civil servants for
+into public service and public policy careers, the curriculum prepares current civil servants for

 advancement to other positions within government.